-Based in North East Wales since 2011, Newid Psychotherapy gave been offering Group and Individuals both within the NHS and independently.
+Based in North East Wales, Newid have been offering Psychotherapy to Groups and Individuals both within the NHS and independently since 2011.

 Psychotherapy is a process in which people engage in order to better manage, understand and address emotional difficulties often associated with personal adversity, trauma, abuse or neglect.